demetriosoccasional verse

 He learned to cultivate the green tea which grew wild on the steep mountain-sides

-And to prune the olive trees in the fall and gather their fruit for light and food throughout the year...
+Pruning the olive trees in the fall and gathering their fruit for light and food throughout the year…

 Because he was a man of exceptional strength the abbot gave him much of the heavy labor to do

-He performed the various tasks without a word and though he grumbled to himself in times like this
+He performed the various tasks without a word and though he sometimes grumbled to himself…

-Secretly he was content with this child’s-play-world where he had found a safe sanctuary
+Secretly he was content with this child’s-play world where he found sanctuary

 So he did nothing to harm his position or upset the abbot’s faith in him